Are we becoming overzealous in booking lessons on top of regular weekday classes?

 Search online for fun, educational games and activities to do with your children, such as science experiments or art projects.
 Go beyond storytime; make bub’s favourite book come alive by acting out scenes together and building props.
 Co-create a spelling list by asking your child what vocabulary words they’d like to learn.
 Set up regular playdates.
 Make outdoor play, children’s concerts, and museum visits a part of your weekend.
 The possibilities for learning are endless – and they don’t have to happen inside a classroom.

 In many ways, entrusting your kids’ education to an enrichment centre is easier than doing the teaching yourself.
 But as a parent, you inevitably become a lifelong teacher to your kids.
 You’re responsible for their growth.
 Even if you don’t feel confident in your teaching abilities, you can give them experiences where they feel joy, confidence, and security.
-That’s recipe enough to encourage a love of learning.
+That’s a recipe enough to encourage a love of learning.

 By Jenny Tai.